-When you need cash but your customers haven’t paid you yet, you may need to turn to invoice factoring, which can be used to get an advance on outstanding invoices.
-This is sometimes referred to as accounts receivable financing, and it’s one of the two major services offered by BlueVine.
+When you need cash but your customers have not paid you yet, you may need to turn to invoice factoring, which can be used to get an advance on outstanding invoices.
+This is sometimes referred to as accounts receivable financing, and it is one of the two major services offered by BlueVine.
 This is our BlueVine review.

-Before we get into our feature-by-feature breakdown of the product, let’s look at what BlueVine offers:
+Before we get into our feature-by-feature breakdown of the product, let us take a look at what BlueVine offers:

-Those are the biggest features and the main selling points for the product.
-But let’s dig a little deeper.
+Those are the best features and the main selling points for the product.
+However, this is not all that BlueVine offers.

 BlueVine syncs with your invoicing software and makes it easy to pick and choose the invoices you want to fund.
-Unlike other factoring services, BlueVine advertises “no reserves, no minimums,” which means there’s no reserve or volume requirements.
+Unlike other factoring services, BlueVine advertises "no reserves, no minimums," which means there are no reserve or volume requirements.

-Your client remains unaware of BlueVine’s involvement throughout the entire factoring process, and you shouldn’t ever need to mail or fax in your original invoices.
+Your client remains unaware of BlueVine's involvement throughout the entire factoring process, and you do not ever need to mail or fax in your original invoices.

-So how much does BlueVine cost?
+How much does it cost to use BlueVine?
 To start, BlueVine charges a $15 wire fee.
-We’ve seen other companies charge up to $25 for this.
+We've seen other companies charge up to $25 for their services.
 So, $15 is definitely on the lower side.
-We can’t put an exact number on the total percentage taken from your invoice, but some customers see around a 1-percent discount fee per week on each invoice.
-The sooner the invoice gets paid, the fewer fees you’ll end up paying.
+We can't put an exact number on the total percentage taken from your invoice, but some customers see around a 1 percent discount fee per week on each invoice.
+The sooner the invoice gets paid, the fewer fees you'll end up paying.

-But it’s what the company doesn’t charge you for that’s really impressive.
-Here are the fees you don’t have to pay:
+But it's what the company does not charge its customers for that's really impressive.
+Here are the fees you will not have to pay: